wp-plugins/xpinner-lite/readme.txt

 1. The interface options panel.

 == Changelog ==

+= 1.4 =
+* Urgent fix: The Pinterest script has been changed, so the old versions of this plugin won't work anymore.
+Make sure to install this update.

 = 1.3 =
 * Urgent fix: The Pinterest script has been changed, so the old versions of this plugin won't work anymore.
 Make sure to install this update.